 Today, so-called "memory athletes" use the method of loci and other mnemonic techniques to train for competitions that require the memorization of huge lists of words or long sequences of cards or numbers.
 But you can use the technique to memorize anything that's important to you.

 Here's how it works: First, you choose a physical place that's very familiar to you, such as your house, a local walking path, or a regular driving route.
 Then, you visualize that place in your mind, creating a precise mental journey based on distinct objects or landmarks.
 You'll creatively associate each piece of information you want to remember with a particular object or landmark that's part of your mental journey or memory palace.
 As a very basic example, let's say you want to remember a three-item grocery list—consisting of shoelaces, salsa, and strawberry yogurt—based on a memory palace of your house.
 You might imagine:

 When you're at the store, you'll simply take that same mental journey, beginning at your front door.
 For many people, it helps to visualize bizarre or outlandish scenarios like those above.
 Let your imagination run wild.
 The more you practice this technique, the easier it will become.
-Plus, training your memory in this way may have long-lasting cognitive benefits.3 So it's worth learning more about the method of loci and other mnemonic techniques by exploring books such as:
+Plus, according to an article in Neuron, training your memory in this way may have long-lasting cognitive benefits.
+So it's worth learning more about the method of loci and other mnemonic techniques by exploring books such as: